argilla-io/argilla/docs/getting_started/concepts.rst

 A task defines the objective and shape of the predictions and annotations inside a record.
 You can see our supported tasks at :ref:`tasks`

+Settings
+^^^^^^^^

+The dataset settings.
+For now, only a set of the predefined labels (labels schema) is configurable.
+Still, other settings like annotators, and metadata schema, are planned to be supported as part of dataset settings.

 Annotation
 ^^^^^^^^^^